nextreleaseio/example-inline-changes/.github/pull_request_template.md

 # Overview
-Add a description of this change for your fellow develoeprs here.
+Add a description of this change for your fellow developers here.

 # Release Notes
 ## Bugs